ascii-dresden/asciii/README.md

   -v, [--verbose], [--no-verbose]  # Change default in $HOME/.asciii.yml
 ```

+## Build

+Just plain old `cargo build` will do.

+### Features

+Currently a few things are only build-features.
+Use `cargo build --features lints` to build with [clippy](https://github.com/Manishearth/rust-clippy).
+Use `cargo build --features nightly` to use nightly features:
+  * currently only system allocators

+Use `cargo build --features debug` to enable debug prints.

+### Release
+To build a release ready version use `cargo build --release`.

 ## Technical TODO

 * [ ] test on windows and mac